ankschoubey/old-blog/_posts/2021-01-21-business-ethics.md

 Often publically traded companies listening to shareholders focus on short term gains while neglecting ethics.
 - Example: Slave Trading Companies during the Colonial Era. [^10]
-- Recent Example: Facebook.
-Amazon
+- Recent Example:
+  - Facebook is known for copying features from smaller competitors then purchasing them
+  - Amazon is known for bankrupting competitors by:
+    - Investing in companies then launching their copy of cheaper product under Amazon brand [^3].
+    - Forcing business to be sold to Amazon by selling the same product at a massive loss and waiting for a competitor to go bankrupt before restoring price. [^3]

-Some companies choose to stay private.
-So that they can avoid being influenced by shareholders.
+Some companies choose to stay private, avoiding being influenced by shareholders.
 - Example: SpaceX

 If your business is no longer needed, pivot and move to something else.